-The Artist-Run Centres and Collectives Conference is a Canadian organization that represents – by way of the nine artist-run centres’ associations that form its membership – over 180 artist-run centres and collectives in cities and towns across the country.
-Artist-run centres’ associations – are the recognized non-profit geography, identity and discipline-based artist-run associations which subscribe to the objects of the Corporation and represent its membership.
+The Artist-Run Centres and Collectives Conference is a Canadian organization that represents – by way of the nine artist-run centres’ associations that form its membership – over 180 artist-run centres in the visual and media arts, contemporary craft and architecture and collectives in cities and towns across the country.
+Artist-run centres’ associations – are the recognized non-profit geography, identity and discipline-based artist-run associations that form its federated membership.

 Our full name – ARCCC-CCCAA – is difficult to remember and the acronym, with its multiple C s and A s, hard to pronounce.
 So we have dropped the repeated letters to keep only “arca”.
 The balloon frame illustrates our objective of “giving a voice” to artist-run centres and, at the same time, it indicates how to pronounce our name… without breaking your jaw.
 As it is a nickname and not a legal change of name, we will have to use the full name and the official acronym when necessary.
 Nevertheless, we hope that this familiar name will help you remember us!